richardschoen/howtostuff/installmariadbonibmi.md

 ```

 # Submitting MariaDB Server Shutdown/End via QSHEXEC CL Command
-The mysqld server shutdown will be submitted to job queue QSYSNOMAX and will run in the QUSRWRK subsystem unless your IBM i is configured differently.
+The mysqld server shutdown can be run interactively or submitted to job queue QSYSNOMAX and will run in the QUSRWRK subsystem unless your IBM i is configured differently.
 Make sure to specify your MariaDB root user and password.
 This job will typically only run a few seconds so it could be run without SBMJOB if desired.

 ```
 SBMJOB CMD(QSHONI/QSHEXEC